icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [iContractML 2.0: A domain-specific language for modeling and deploying smart contracts onto multiple blockchain platforms](https://www.sciencedirect.com/science/article/pii/S0950584921002081) - ***Information and Software Technology***, 2022. [[All Versions](https://scholar.google.com/scholar?cluster=1548144959305241494&hl=en&as_sdt=0,5)].
 A reference model and platform agnostic language for smart contracts.

+* [Scenic: a language for scenario specification and data generation](https://link.springer.com/article/10.1007/s10994-021-06120-5) - ***Machine Learning***, 2022. [[All Versions](https://scholar.google.com/scholar?cluster=13790565080942515865)].
+Thie paper proposes a domain-specific language, Scenic, for describing scenarios that are distributions over scenes and the behaviors of their agents over time.
+Scenic combines concise, readable syntax for spatiotemporal relationships with the ability to declaratively impose hard and soft constraints over the scenario.

 #### DSL Program Synthesis